 Full-service interior designers offer a wide range of services, including site measurement and assessment, space planning, design consultations and concepts, purchasing, contractor hiring, and project management.
 You may not need all of these services, but it’s good to be aware of your options.
 Before we dive into the questions, let’s go over some interior design project basics.

-If building or remodeling, it’s important to hire an interior designer early in the process.
-Interior designers are more than just decorators.
-They can have an influential role in the spatial design and function of a home, not just in deciding which piece of furniture goes where.
+When building or remodeling, it’s crucial to hire an interior designer early on.
+They do more than just decorate; interior designers play an influential role on the spatial design and functionality of your home, going beyond furniture placement.

 Create a Pinterest board in advance of any meetings to give your interior designer a clear understanding of the look and feel you’re going for, what colors you love, and any particular materials or pieces you want to incorporate.
 Fabric and paint samples are also helpful.